 (1) The Registrar is to prescribe, by order published in the Gazette, the forms that are to be used for the purposes of section 97WW.

-(2) The form of application must include provision for the proposed representative to signify his or her consent to the application.
+(2) The form of application must include provision for the proposed representative to signify consent to the application.

 (3) The form of certificate must be designed to show that, in the opinion of a medical practitioner, the person with a mental disability is in general incapable, because of the disability, of making reasonable decisions on matters pertaining to an employer-employee relationship.

 [Section 97WX inserted: No. 20 of 2002 s.
-4.]
+4; amended: No. 30 of 2021 s.
+77(13).]

 97WY.
 Who may be approved as a representative

-(1) A person may be approved under section 97WZ or 97XN only if he or she —
+(1) A person may be approved under section 97WZ or 97XN only if the person —

 (a) is the spouse, or de facto partner, of the person with a mental disability and has reached 18 years of age; or